3 back-to-school sleep tips for children, teens

 The morning rush before school can be chaotic on the best days.
 And after a summer of staying up late and sleeping in, getting your children to bed earlier — and up on time for school — may feel overwhelming.

 Local doctors recommend getting your children back on track now, rather than waiting until the last minute.
 With the start of school a couple of weeks away, there’s still time for a gradual transition back to regular sleep schedules.

-A good night’s sleep plays an important role in many areas of life, from learning and comprehension to behavior and moods, according to Kimberly Mebust, MD, Executive Medical Director of MultiCare Sleep Centers.
+A good night’s sleep plays an important role in many areas of life, from learning and comprehension to behavior and moods, according to Kimberly Mebust, MD, a MultiCare Sleep Center physician.

 School-aged children should aim for 10–11 hours per night, teens should get 8–9 and adults 7–8, Dr. Mebust said.

 “A lot of parents are shocked to find out how much sleep a child needs,” she said.

 Without good sleep, children and teens may have difficulty concentrating in school and feel irritable and cranky.
 Eventually, poor sleep can lead to poor performance on tests, as well as behavior problems — even obesity.

 It can be a difficult transition from irregular summer sleep schedules to regimented school-year bedtimes.
 Here are some tips for getting your children back to a regular sleep schedule in time for that all-important first day of school.